Our corporate governance policies and practices are the foundation of our business.

 Our Board regularly reviews management development and succession planning, in particular with respect to the CEO role.
 It also devotes significant time and effort to understanding and reviewing enterprise risks.
 This includes oversight of risks relating to our company's strategy and reputation as well as a review of risks related to financial reporting and cybersecurity, which our Audit and Risk Committee reviews at least quarterly.

 Our full Board generally oversees the company's Environmental, Social, and Governance (ESG) goals and objectives, and supports the implementation of the company's ESG priorities.
 Specific ESG topics are overseen by the Board committee generally responsible for the subject matter.
-For example, the Board's Governance Committee has oversight responsibility for the corporate governance aspects of ESG, and the Audit and Risk Committee generally oversees regulatory compliance matters, including with respect to environmental issues, cybersecurity, and compliance with the company's Code of Business Conduct and Ethics.
+For example, the Board's Nominating and Corporate Governance Committee has oversight responsibility for the corporate governance aspects of ESG, and the Audit and Risk Committee generally oversees regulatory compliance matters, including with respect to environmental issues, cybersecurity, and compliance with the company's Code of Business Conduct and Ethics.
 The Board currently believes that it is the appropriate body to oversee the development and implementation of the company's sustainability efforts, which focus on the Company's efforts to positively impact both people and planet.
 It is anticipated that ESG will be a regular agenda item at Board meetings in the future.

 We believe there are both risks and opportunities for our business related to climate change.
 Risks and opportunities that have been identified include the following: